-The test result is considered "+" and the packaged substance or article(s) too dangerous to transport if a fire or explosion resulted from impact.
+The test result is considered "+" if a fire or explosion resulted from impact.
+The article, packaged article(s) or packaged substance is then considered too dangerous in the configuration tested, shall be classified as an unstable explosive in that configuration and is not permitted for transport.
 Rupture of the package or article casing alone is not considered a "+" result.
 The result is considered "-" if no fire or explosion occurred in any of the three drops.

 14.5.2.5 Examples of results

+No examples of results are given as these are too specific to the packaging or article tested